zackdever/time/README.md

     Time(1).isValid() // true

-Periods (am/pm) and military time are not supported, but probably will be.
+Periods (am/pm) and military time are not supported, but probably will be soon.

 Test
 ----